lantanagroup/XmlHarvester/README.md

 * Specify structure of MDB and XLSX via config
 * Use XPATH to define where data comes from in source XML documents
 * User interface to specify source and destination directories, and review logs
+* Validate XML documents using XML Schema (XSD) and Schematron (SCH)
+* Move processed files to a separate directory
+  * Move processed files to valid/invalid directories based on validation

 ## Config